Reorganization of occupied dioceses during World War II: History

-A note from Reich ambassador to the Holy See, Diego von Bergen, dated 29 August 1941 demanded that "all ecclesiastical appointments to important posts in annexed or occupied regions be first communicated to Berlin".
+A note from Reich Ambassador to the Holy See Diego von Bergen, dated 29 August 1941, demanded that "all ecclesiastical appointments to important posts in annexed or occupied regions be first communicated to Berlin".
 The note was meant to apply to all "residential bishops, coadjutors with the right of succession, prelati nullius, apostolic administrators, capitular vicars, and all having equivalent functions in the government of a diocese".
-Explicitly included in this demand were Alsace, Lorraine, Luxembourg, lower Styria, Carinthia, and Carniole, as Germany viewed the right of consultation on appointments granted by the Reichskonkordat as extending to occupied territory.
+Explicitly included in the demand were Alsace, Lorraine, Luxembourg, Lower Styria, Carinthia, and Carniole, as Germany viewed the right of consultation on appointments granted by the Reichskonkordat as extending to occupied territory.

-The Holy See explicitly refused this demand on 18 January.
+The Holy See explicitly refused the demand on 18 January.
 Tardini wrote in August 1940:

 The present historical moment is very serious from this point of view: Hitler, the persecutor of the Church and the master of much of Europe, wishes in one way or another to impose the appointment of German bishops within non-German territories, and he wants to exercise and influence on the appointments, more so than previously agreed to....
 What can the Holy See do?
 It can do what it has always done: reaffirm and defend its liberty, firmly maintain its rights against government coercion when such pressure is detrimental to the good of souls.
 The people will joyfully greet such apostolic firmness on the part of the Holy See and will stand close around it as the sole herald of divine truth and the sole protector of human dignity.

 Albania

-Mussolini invaded Albania on Good Friday 1939.
-By the end of the war, most of the surviving Catholic priests in Albania were of Italian origin, having been used by the fascist regime for the expansion of Italian culture and influence.
+Italy invaded Albania on Good Friday 1939.
+By the end of the war, most of the surviving Catholic priests in Albania were of Italian origin an had been used by the fascist regime for the expansion of Italian culture and influence.
 Following the Italian invasion, "the Catholic Church enjoyed a position of favour and influence throughout the Second World War".
 Anton Harapi, a Catholic priest, was made regent, and Maliq Bushati, a Catholic, was made prime minister.
 According to Kent, "in Albania, more than in any other country, the Catholic Church had been an antinational force in the service of the national enemy".

 Belgium

-The deaneries of Eupen, Malmedy, and Moresnet, all Diocese of Liège, but annexed to Nazi Germany, were subordinated to an Apostolic Administrator, first (1941–1943) Hermann Joseph Sträter, diocesan administrator of Aachen, and then (1943–1945) Johannes Joseph van der Velden, Bishop of Aachen.
+The deaneries of Eupen, Malmedy, and Moresnet, all Diocese of Liège but annexed to Nazi Germany, were subordinated to an Apostolic Administrator, first (1941–1943) Hermann Joseph Sträter, diocesan administrator of Aachen, and then (1943–1945) Johannes Joseph van der Velden, Bishop of Aachen.